Have you ever been declined when applying for life insurance coverage?

 How much life insurance do you need?

 Being accepted for life insurance is just the beginning of the life insurance policy process.
 You also have to decide how large of a policy that you need.
 As we mentioned early, one of the one purposes for life insurance is to pay off any debts that you would leave behind.
 Because of that, you need to make sure that your policy will cover any final expenses that you leave.
-Sit down and add up all of your debts, mortgages, car payments, etc. the final number is the best way to ensure that you have a large enough life policy.
+Total all of your debts, mortgages, car payments, etc. the final number is the best way to ensure that you have a large enough life policy.

 The other factor to consider is your annual salary, and how many of your family members rely on your income.
 If you were to pass away, would your family suffer a huge financial loss?
 Would they be able to get by without your salary?
-If you have several family members that NEED your annual income, then one of your life insurance goals is to replace that income if you were to pass away.
+If you have several family members that NEED your annual income, then one of your life insurance goals is to replace that income if your life ended.

-There is no perfect number that you should aim for when purchasing a life insurance policy, but most financial experts agree that around ten times your annual salary is a good target.
+There is no perfect number that you should aim for when purchasing a life insurance policy, however experts normally suggest 10x your current salary.
 This will give your loved ones plenty of time to get through the emotional stress without having the added burden of bills piling up.